 Saab Kockums AB has a long history in naval shipbuilding starting 1679 when the Royal Naval Shipyard was founded in Karlskrona and 1840 when Kockums AB was founded in Malmö.
 In 1990 the two companies merged under the name of Kockums AB, and since 2014 fully owned by the Swedish defense and security Group, Saab AB as Saab Kockums AB.

 The Royal Swedish Navy (RSwN) is the main, and launching, customer.
 Export customers include Australia, Denmark, India, Japan, Malaysia, Oman, Singapore, and the United States

-We have designed and supported the construction of the six Collins class submarines for the Royal Australian Navy.
+Saab has designed and supported the construction of the six Collins class submarines for the Royal Australian Navy.
 During this contract the infrastructure for construction and supporting submarines in Australia was also built up.

-Furthermore, Saab Kockums has delivered modernised Swedish submarines, the Challenger Class and Archer Class to the Republic of Singapore Navy, including training packages and submarine fleet establishment support.
+Furthermore, Saab has delivered modernised Swedish submarines, the Challenger Class and Archer Class to the Republic of Singapore Navy, including training packages and submarine fleet establishment support.
 Also, we have exported Stirling AIP systems and technology to Japan.

-Saab Kockum’s applies an evolutionary design method.
+Saab applies an evolutionary design method.
 By using proven technology and adding step by step state of the art technology to manage and control risks.